“How selfish of you to have four children when you knew you’d make them sick.”

 For example, our home life is often exhausting, and mentally and emotionally draining.
 There have been seasons when we have both been so weary, it’s taken every ounce of our physical and emotional energy to step out into public (such as church) where we know we’ll be asked how we are doing.
 It can be tempting to simply avoid church because it feels easier, rather than looking for which areas we can cut back on and what should be protected.

-During these seasons, it’s crucial to be intentional about surrounding ourselves with other Christians who are prayer warriors and encouragers; those who are firmly grounded in the truth of the God’s word.
-Along with that, we must pray for humility to hear hard truths from those who love us, care about us, and have walked closely with us.
+During these seasons, we need to be intentional about surrounding ourselves with other Christians who are prayer warriors and encouragers; those who are firmly grounded in the truth of the God’s word.
+Along with that, we need to pray for a soft heart to receive hard truths from those who love us, care about us, and have walked closely with us.
 God uses trials for many purposes, one being to expose and set us free from sin we are blind to.
-To that end, he often calls humble loving friends to help us see sin that may be hindering us in our walk of faith.
+And he often calls humble, loving friends to help us see ways God may using our trials to shape us more into his image.

 In time, if the Lord chooses to lift our own suffering, these seasons can be incredible teachers in learning to suffer alongside of others.
 As you learn what has helped and what has hurt, God can use you to comfort others with the wisdom and compassion you received in your season of trial (1 Corinthians 1:3-7).